-0 State Highway One, Ōtaki
+State Highway 1, Ōtaki

-- 7 This is a heritage management project to restore Haruatai Forest, a regionally significant swamp forest remnant listed as Ecological Site K015 in the District Plan Heritage Register. - 8 Haruatai forest covers 7ha, making it the second biggest swamp forest remnant in the district after Nga Manu-Jacks Bush.
-The remnant is a taonga of local iwi, and is included in Greater Wellington Regional Council's Key Native Ecosystem
+- 25 This is a heritage management project to restore Haruatai Forest, a regionally significant swamp forest remnant listed as Ecological Site K015 in the District Plan Heritage Register. - 26 Haruatai forest covers 7ha, making it the second biggest swamp forest remnant in the district after Nga Manu-Jacks Bush.
+The remnant is a taonga of local iwi, and is included in Greater Wellington Regional Council's Key Native Ecosystem programme, which funds protective management of the region's top 64 biodiversity sites.. - 27 Though a corner of the forest extends into Haruatai Park most of the forest and surrounding farmland is in joint Maori ownership, administered by a trust.
+The farmland is leased to a farmer who has grazed cattle in unprotected parts of the remnant.

-- programme, which funds protective management of the region's top 64 biodiversity sites. - 9 Though a corner of the forest extends into Haruatai Park, most of the forest and surrounding farmland is in joint Maori ownership, administered by a trust.
-The farmland is leased to a farmer who has grazed cattle in unprotected parts of the remnant. - 10 Since 2008 Council's Biodiversity Programme Manager has collaborated with Greater Wellington Regional Council biodiversity staff to help the trust protect and restore the forest by improving fencing and controlling pest plants and animals. - 11 The forest is now used as an outdoor classroom by Te Wananga O Raukawa students.
-During the last three years 1,800 native trees were planted by students, trust representatives and Council staff as part of a biodiversity restoration programme. - 12 The application is for \$2,000 out of a project cost of \$7,500 to continue the programme by planting more trees and controlling pest plants and animals.
-Greater Wellington Regional Council will contribute \$5,000 from its Key Native Ecosystem programme. - 13 Under Heritage Fund criteria the restoration of Haruatai Forest is a priority for funding because of its biodiversity and heritage values.
+- 28 Since 2008 Council's Biodiversity Programme Manager has collaborated with Greater Wellington Regional Council biodiversity staff to help the trust manage the forest by controlling pest plants and animals. - 29 The forest is now used as an outdoor classroom by Te Wananga O Raukawa students.
+During the last three years 1,800 native trees were planted by students, trust representatives and Council staff as part of a biodiversity restoration programme. - 30 The application is for \$3,000 out of a project cost of \$8,500 to continue the programme by planting more trees and controlling pest plants and animals.
+Greater Wellington Regional Council will contribute \$5,000 from its Key Native Ecosystem programme. - 31 Under Heritage Fund criteria the restoration of Haruatai Forest is a priority for funding because of its biodiversity and heritage values.
 Therefore it is recommended that funds are granted as requested.